How to Extract Read Results

 What information does the OCR result provide?

-How can I get started with IronOCR?
+How can I get started with a C# library for accessing read results?

 To get started with IronOCR, download the C# library from NuGet, prepare your target image or PDF document, use the Read method to perform OCR, and then access the result details such as X, Y, width, height, and text direction.